 2022 8/28: We enjoyed the afternoon and evening hikes around the High Falls and the lake behind the dam.
 Lovely park, uncrowded with very tight campground sites that are somewhat of a back-in challenge.
 Joan and two park rangers guided Stu and trailer to the safe and level site for the night.

-2022 8/29-8/30: We purchased Shearwater V, our current pocket cruiser on a side rip to Guntersville, AL It is a lovely town with a giant lake and several excellent campgrounds.
+2022 8/29-8/30: We purchased a Rosborough 246 on a side trip to Guntersville, AL. We ended up keeping her only a short time before reselling.
+Guntersville is a lovely town with a giant lake and several excellent campgrounds.
 We stayed at Guntersville State Park, a fine campground with an amazing sunset.

 The site was on the bank of Pigeon Forge River, more of a trickle, with a small waterfall.